TheLevelUp/pos-tls-patcher/README.md

 * Writes a registry value which makes .NET 4.x code select the strongest enabled security protocol by default.
 * Writes registry values to explicitly enable TLS 1.2 for [WinSSL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380123(v=vs.85).aspx).

+The patcher will appear in Add/Remove Programs.
+Uninstalling the patcher will delete the registry values it created, potentially disabling TLS 1.2.
+Uninstalling the patcher will not uninstall .NET 4.6.

 For the rationale behind these changes, see the [in-depth](#in-depth) section below.

 Some exceptions may apply.
 See the [limitations](#limitations) section below.

+## Compatibility

 See the table below for a list of systems verified to be compatible/incompatible with this utility.
 Cells which do not have an X or ✓ have not yet been tested, but we expect them to be compatible unless otherwise noted.
 N/A indicates that the Windows version does not have a release with the specified architecture.